What does MultiSport Canada stand for?

 - If there is a difference in race fees you will have to pay the difference plus the applicable admin fee.

-- Race Upgrade or Downgrade – If you would like to Upgrade or Downgrade your race distance for a pre-registered race, please use the Participant Dashboard and note:
+- Race Upgrade or Downgrade – If you would like to Upgrade or Downgrade your race distance for a pre-registered race, please call our office.

 - Upgrades: the participant pays the current fee structure difference + HST + the Standard Transaction fee